bianca9901/cheers-quiz/README.md

 | Check if the score displayed is accurate and matches the number of correct answers given | The score should be accurate and match the number of correct answers given |

 ## Bugs
-I had a bug with the answer buttons that I wanted to disable after the user has clicked their answer.
+I had a bug with the answer buttons that I wanted to disable after selecting an answer.
 ### Solved bugs